+To capture the large-distance scaling in Cascadia, data out to a distance of 1000 km from the Cascadia region have been included.
+For other regions, the distance is limited to 300 km as the main use of the global data is to constrain the magnitude scaling, short-distance scaling, and depth scaling.
 The large-distance slope of the recordings from the Tohoku earthquake is quite different than the others; see Figure 2.3.
-This difference can affect the event terms estimated in the regression analysis.
-In this case, including the Tohoku data beyond 300 km would lead to smaller (more negative) event terms.
-To have the event terms representative of the Tohoku ground motions in the 100-km range, the recordings from the Tohoku earthquake with $R{rup} > 200$ km are removed.
+This difference can affect the event terms in the regression, leading to smaller event terms.
+To have the event terms representative of the Tohoku ground motions in the 100-km range, the recordings from the Tohoku earthquake with $R{\text{rup}} > 200$ km have been eliminated.

-The data includes an estimate of the maximum distance, $R{\text{max}}$ , for which the dataset is not affected by censoring of the ground motions.
-Censoring can occur when there are missing recordings (not triggered or no stations installed) that would have shown lower ground motions than the recorded ground motions.
-The procedure for estimating $R{\text{max}}$ will be described in the NGA-SUB database report which is under preparation.
-The recordings with $R{\text{rup}} > R{\text{max}}$ are removed to avoid a bias to larger ground motions at large distances.
-This criterion has the largest effects on the Taiwan dataset.
-Finally, a small number of outlier recordings and events, identified by visual inspection, are removed.
+The data includes an estimate of the maximum distance, R{max} , for which the dataset is not affected by censoring of the ground motions.
+The recordings with $R{\text{rup}} > R{\text{max}}$ have been removed.
+This criterion mainly affects the Taiwan dataset.
+Finally, a small number of outlier recordings and events, identified by visual inspection, were removed.